C++ Structured Binding

 After auto, we open up a set of square brackets - [ and ].
 Within these brackets, we specify the name we want to use for each variable we create.

-Finally, we provide the struct we want to use to initialise these variables.
+Finally, we provide the object we want to use to initialize these variables.
+We can use any initialization syntax here - the following are all options:

-The above code will set a, b and c to be the first, second and third public members of our struct, respectively.
+The following code will set a, b, and c to have the types and values of the first, second, and third members of SourceObject, respectively:

 class Character {